seriouslyjs/NpmGitInit/README.md

 ### Setting Npm Defaults

-Using `npm set`, you can define default values for your `npm init` process.
-This can save time and ensure consistency across projects.
+Using `npm set`, define default values for your `npm init` process.
+This saves time and ensures consistency across projects.
 For example:

 - Set your default author name and email: